Photon Propagation and Black Hole Imaging in Kruglov Nonlinear Electrodynamics: Introduction

-Photon propagation in NLED exhibits nontrivial behavior.
-Novello {\it et al}~\cite{Novello2000} demonstrated that, in an NLED-sourced spacetime, photons do not follow the background null geodesics but instead propagate along null geodesics of an {\it effective} geometry.
-In Ref.~\cite{AH2020} one of us showed that this modification can give rise to stable photon orbits.
-More recently, in Ref.~\cite{HSR2023}, the authors investigated strong gravitational lensing and shadow formation in the Bardeen BH interpreted as a nonsingular spacetime described by the ABG metric sourced by NLED (see also the comment in Ref.~\cite{Fauzi:2025asu}).
-The impact of photon effective geometry on the BH optical observables can also be seen in Refs.~\cite{Murk:2024nod,Guzman-Herrera:2024fkg,KumarWalia:2024yxn,Tlemissov:2025nnk}.
+A crucial feature of NLED is that photon propagation is not governed by the background metric itself, but by an effective geometry determined by the electromagnetic field configuration.
+This was first demonstrated by Novello {\it et al.}~\cite{Novello2000}, who showed that photons in NLED follow null geodesics of an effective metric.
+Consequently, optical observables may substantially differ from those expected from the background geometry alone.
+In Ref.~\cite{AH2020}, it was shown that the effective geometry associated with Kruglov electrodynamics can admit stable photon orbits outside the event horizon, indicating the presence of qualitatively distinct null structures induced purely by nonlinear electromagnetic effects.
+More recently, the impact of effective photon geometries on black hole shadows and strong gravitational lensing has been investigated in several NLED-inspired spacetimes~\cite{HSR2023,Murk:2024nod,Guzman-Herrera:2024fkg,KumarWalia:2024yxn,Tlemissov:2025nnk}.

-According to the results of Ref.~\cite{AH2020}, the purely magnetic form of~\eqref{LagrangeKruglovFull} with small $\beta$ admits analytic BH solutions whose spacetime geometry closely approximates that of Maxwell electrodynamics outside the event horizon, for arbitrary values of $q$, even near extremality.
-However, the induced photon effective geometry exhibits a strong sensitivity to the parameter $q$.
-As a result, while the dynamics of massive particles remain effectively indistinguishable from those in the standard Reissner--Nordström spacetime, photon trajectories can be significantly modified.
-This feature differs from other NLED models, such as the ABG~\cite{Ayon-Beato:2000mjt}, Bronnikov~\cite{Bronnikov:2000vy,Bronnikov:2017sgg}, and ModMax theories (see, e.g., Ref.~\cite{Flores-Alfonso:2020euz}), where deviations in the spacetime geometry outside the horizon lead to noticeable modifications in the motion of all particle species.
-The Kruglov model therefore provides a useful framework to isolate the impact of the effective photon geometry on null geodesics and associated optical observables, while leaving the underlying spacetime dynamics largely unchanged.
-This separation allows one to assess whether features in observable images, such as those of accretion disks, originate primarily from modifications of photon propagation rather than from changes in the background geometry.
+According to the results of Ref.~\cite{AH2020}, the purely magnetic sector of~\eqref{LagrangeKruglovFull} with small $\beta$ admits analytic BH solutions whose spacetime geometry closely approximates that of the Reissner--Nordström (RN) solution outside the event horizon, even near extremality and for arbitrary values of $q$.
+In contrast, the induced effective geometry governing photon propagation remains highly sensitive to the parameter $q$.
+As a result, while the motion of massive particles remains nearly indistinguishable from that in the standard Reissner--Nordström spacetime, photon trajectories can undergo significant modifications.
+This behavior differs from several other NLED models, such as the ABG~\cite{Ayon-Beato:2000mjt}, Bronnikov~\cite{Bronnikov:2000vy,Bronnikov:2017sgg}, and ModMax theories~\cite{Flores-Alfonso:2020euz}, where deviations in the spacetime geometry itself significantly affect the motion of all particle species.
+The Kruglov model therefore provides a useful framework for isolating the effects of the effective photon geometry on null geodesics and associated optical observables while leaving the background spacetime geometry largely unchanged.
+This makes the model particularly suitable for disentangling modifications arising from photon propagation from those caused by changes in the spacetime geometry itself.